 Halocarbons, most of which are anthropogenic, are effective greenhouse gases and some also act as ozone-depleting compounds.
-Levels of some of the halocarbons (CFCs, etc.) increased at 5 %/year or more in the 1970s, but have now almost ceased increasing due to the regulation of production and emission under the Montreal Protocol on Substances that Deplete the Ozone Layer and its Adjustments and Amendments.
+Levels of some of the halocarbons (CFCs, etc.) increased in the 1970s and 1980s, but have now almost ceased increasing due to the regulation of production and emission under the Montreal Protocol on Substances that Deplete the Ozone Layer and its Adjustments and Amendments.

-The following descriptions are long-term trends for CFC-11, CFC-12, CFC-113, CCl_4 , and CH_3CCl_3 in the 1990s based on data reported to the WDCGG:
+The following descriptions are about long-term trends for CFC-11, CFC-12, CFC-113, HCFC-141b, HCFC-142b, CCl4 and CH3CCl3 in the 1990s based on data reported to the WDCGG:

 Concentrations of CFC-11 were at a maximum around 1993 and then started decreasing.
 CFC-12 increased slowly, but growth has almost stopped in recent times.
 CFC-113 increased slightly, but growth has almost stopped at this point.
-Concentrations of CCl_4 are decreasing slowly.
-Concentrations of CH_3CCl_3 were at a maximum around 1991 and then started to clearly decrease.
+Concentrations of HCFC-141b and HCFC-142b are linearly increasing.
+Concentrations of $CCl_4$ are decreasing slowly.
+Concentrations of $CH_3CCl_3$ were at a maximum around 1991 and then started to clearly decrease.